How Much Do SEO Services Cost in 2025? A Realistic Breakdown

 Freelancer: $500–$2,000/month

-At this level you are typically working with an individual who handles a focused scope — technical audits, on-page optimization, content briefs, or local SEO management.
+At this level you are typically working with an individual who handles a focused scope, technical audits, on-page optimization, content briefs, or local SEO management.
 The upside is direct communication and senior-level attention.
 The downside is limited bandwidth.
 A strong freelancer at $1,500/month can move faster than a $5K agency if the scope is tight.
+If you are weighing the model itself, my breakdown of freelancer versus agency goes deeper on that trade-off.

 Consultant: $2,000–$5,000/month